 A review for your product from an individual is more authentic in nature, as it adds a level of sincerity and emotional relatability connection.
 Katie Carlson sees it as another aspect of social proofing for your social identity.

-, follow some simple guidelines and you’ll find yourself with plenty of opportunities to work with:
+Building relationships with experienced thinkers doesn’t have to be hard[/inlinetweet], follow some simple guidelines and you’ll find yourself with plenty of opportunities to work with:

 - Establish a goal — brainstorm about the potential outcomes you wish to experience from your influential marketing campaigns.
 Whether it’s to increase your followers, or bring more sales, having a clear goal will make it easier to prepare a pitch.